gurcani/etdrk4cp/README.md

 ![burg1d](https://github.com/gurcani/img/blob/main/burg1d.png)

 We see the shocks as sharp caroonish edges on the time evolution plot on the left, whereas the familiar $k^{-2}$ power law for the Burgers equation can be observed on the right.
+One can also see a small plateau near the peak of the spectrum, which corresponds to the forcing region.